maxime-esa/asn1scc/README.md

 Till recently (March/2017) Ubuntu 14 met all the dependencies that were needed to build and run the tests.
 But the work being done to enhance the Ada backend with the new SPARK annotations, requires the latest GNAT;
-which is simply not installeable in Ubuntu 14.
+which is simply not installable in Ubuntu 14.

 Thankfully, CircleCI also supports Docker images.